Multiple-photon bundle emission in the $n$-photon Jaynes-Cummings model: Introduction

 Recently, much effort has been devoted to the study of multiple-photon (-phonon) bundle emission.
 A range of schemes for $N$-photon (phonon) bundle emission have been proposed in various quantum systems, e.g., cavity-QED systems~\cite{Strekalov2014Jul, 10.1364/OPTICA.5.000014,PhysRevLett.124.053601,bin2020paritysymmetryprotected,Deng:21,Cosacchi2021Aug,Diaz-Camacho2021Sep}, circuit-QED systems~\cite{Ma2021Oct}, and cavity optomechanical systems~\cite{Zou2021Dec}.
+In particular, the bundle emission of photons has been observed in a dc-biased superconducting circuit~\cite{Menard2022Apr}.
 In general, to achieve $N$-photon bundle emission, it is needed to generate the $N$-photon state in advance.
 Currently, several mechanisms for geneartion of multiple-photon states have been proposed, such as the photon-number state climbing process~\cite{Hofheinz2008Jul} and high-order process of the Jaynes-Cummings (JC) coupling~\cite{10.1038/nphoton.2014.114}.
-However, it has been found that \textit{the resonant condition for generation of the $n$-photon state based on the high-order single-photon physical process is extreme}~\cite{10.1038/nphoton.2014.114}.
-Therefore, a natural question is whether one can \textit{use the first-order multiple-photon process to generate the multiple-photon states}.
+We point out that for these two mentioned mechanisms, the $n$th-order processes of single-photon coupling are needed to create an $n$-photon state.
+Here, the order of a physical process is determined by the transition matrix elements.
+According to the theory for perturbation calculation of transition amplitudes, the order of the physical process associated with the transition matrix element $\langle\psi_{f}\vert H^{n}\vert\psi_{i}\rangle$ is $n$, where $H$ is the Hamiltonian of the interaction, and $\vert\psi_{f}\rangle$ and $\vert\psi_{i}\rangle$ are the final state and initial state, respectively.
+In general, compared with \textit{the high-order single-photon physical process}, \textit{the first-order multiple-photon process} will lead to a higher probability for generation of the $n$-photon states under the same coupling strength in the weak-coupling regime.
+Therefore, a natural question is whether one can use the first-order multiple-photon process to generate the multiple-photon states.
+Here, the first-order multiple-photon process means that the multiple photons are simultaneously involved in the physical process, rather than involving multiple steps.
+Note that the $n$-photon process could also be induced by an $n$th-order perturbation of single-photon process.

 Motivated by this point, in this work we present a scheme for implementing multiple-photon bundle emission in the $n$-photon JC model consisting of a two-level system (TLS) and a single-mode optical field.
 Here, the TLS is coupled to the optical field via the $n$-photon JC interaction, and the TLS is driven by a monochromatic field.
 When the driving is much stronger than the $n$-photon JC coupling, the $n$-photon JC interaction can be taken as a perturbative term.
 By analyzing the energy spectrum of the system in the Mollow regime~\cite{Mollow1969Dec,Schuda1974May,Kimble1976Jun,Jetter238U,Gonzalez_Tudela_2013,article}, we find that the resonant oscillation between the zero-photon state and the $n$-photon state can be realized via the $n$-photon JC interaction.
 Here, the Mollow regime indicates that the TLS is driven by a strong laser near resonance.
 We confirm this super-Rabi oscillation by analytically and numerically calculating the state populations.
 To investigate the multiple-photon bundle emission, we analyze the photon number populations, the standard $\ell $th-order ($\ell =2, 3,~\textrm{and}~4$) correlation functions, and the quantum trajectory of the state populations by numerically solving the quantum master equation.
 We also calculate the standard and generalized time-delayed second-order correlation functions for multiple-photon bundle to characterize the quantum statistical properties of the optical mode.
 The results indicate that the $n$-photon JC system can behave as a multiple-photon gun by choosing appropriate resonant transitions.
 This scheme will have wide applications in quantum information processing and other tasks based on multiple-photon sources.